Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 Frequently Asked Questions

 In genuinely urgent cases, same-day or next-day.
-The Supreme Court duty judge can hear urgent applications at short notice.
-Less urgent interlocutory applications are typically heard within 1–4 weeks.
+Both the Queensland Supreme Court duty judge and the Federal Court duty judges can hear urgent applications at short notice.
+Less urgent interlocutory applications are typically heard within 1 to 4 weeks.

 What is the undertaking as to damages?

-A promise to the court that you will compensate the respondent for any loss suffered if the injunction is later found to have been wrongly granted.
-It is a near-universal requirement under UCPR r264.
+A promise to the court that you will compensate the respondent for any loss suffered if the order is later found to have been wrongly granted.
+It is a near-universal requirement for interlocutory injunctions, freezing orders and search orders.

 Can I get a freezing order to stop someone moving their assets?

 Yes.
-Freezing orders are available under UCPR rr260–260E where there is a danger that assets may be dissipated to defeat a judgment.
+Freezing orders are available where there is a danger that assets may be dissipated to defeat a judgment.
 They are almost always obtained without notice.
+In Queensland, they are governed by UCPR rr 260 to 260E and Practice Direction 1 of 2007.
+In the Federal Court, by Division 7.4 of the Federal Court Rules and the Freezing Orders Practice Note (GPN-FRZG).

 If you need urgent injunctive relief, time is critical.
 Contact Astris Law immediately on (07) 3519 5616.
-We handle emergency commercial litigation in the Supreme Court of Queensland, including ex parte applications, freezing orders and urgent interlocutory relief.
+We handle emergency commercial litigation in both the Queensland state courts and the Federal Court, including ex parte applications, freezing orders, search orders and urgent interlocutory relief.
 See our commercial litigation services.

 Written by Jamie Nuich, Legal Practitioner Director of Astris Law